 Decomposition begins several minutes after death, with a process called autolysis, or self-digestion.
-Soon after the heart stops beating, cells become deprived of oxygen, and their acidity increases as the toxic by-products of chemical reactions begin to accumulate inside them.
+Soon after the heart stops beating, cells become deprived of oxygen, and their acidity increases as the toxic byproducts of chemical reactions begin to accumulate inside them.
 Enzymes start to digest cell membranes and then leak out as the cells break down.
 This usually begins in the liver, which is enriched in enzymes, and in the brain, which has high water content; eventually, though, all other tissues and organs begin to break down in this way.
 Damaged blood cells spill out of broken vessels and, aided by gravity, settle in the capillaries and small veins, discolouring the skin.

-Body temperature also begins to drop, until it has acclimatised to its surroundings.
+Body temperature also begins to drop, until it has acclimatized to its surroundings.
 Then, rigor mortis—the stiffness of death—sets in, starting in the eyelids, jaw and neck muscles, before working its way into the trunk and then the limbs.
-In life, muscle cells contracts and relax due to the actions of two filamentous proteins, called actin and myosin, which slide along each other.
+In life, muscle cells contract and relax due to the actions of two filamentous proteins, called actin and myosin, which slide along each other.
 After death, the cells are depleted of their energy source, and the protein filaments become locked in place.
-This causes the muscles to become rigid, and locks the joints. via The Science of Human Decomposition
+This causes the muscles to become rigid, and locks the joints.

-First, we want to assure you’re not alone!
+First, we want to assure you that you’re not alone!
 How many of us sneak a look at our exes, or old classmates’ Instagrams to see how they’re doing, or what they look like now?
 The impulse to know what is happening to someone we once shared our lives with doesn’t end at death.